 Citations and Ethics

-Text and citations should conform to the 19th edition of The Bluebook: A Uniform System of Citation.
+Text and citations for Print submissions to our biannual publication should conform to the 20th edition of The Bluebook: A Uniform System of Citation.
 Footnotes are strongly preferred over endnotes.

 We will not accept submissions that have already been published in other publications, either in print or online.
 The DLJ has no tolerance for plagiarized work.